manasukeafribol/mempool-frontrun-bot-bsc-sniper-/README.md

 - Install the package by running npm install
 - - Run script npm start or node frontrun.js to start the frontrunner

+#(if you want to run in windows just install nodejs for your ease)

 #Support network (preconfigure by yourself)